-If you ever get stuck in sand, mud, ice or snow, your Tracker is equipped with recovery hooks.
+Your vehicle is equipped with recovery hooks.
 The recovery hooks are provided at the front and rear of your vehicle.
 You may need to use them if you're stuck off-road and need to be pulled to some place where you can continue driving.